nlima21/dj-set-recommender/README.md

 - [ ] Last.fm integration for "people also listen to" layer
 - [ ] Camelot Wheel graph visualization
-- [ ] Export tracklist to CSV / Rekordbox XML
-- [ ] Audio preview playback in the UI
 - [ ] User auth to pull from personal Spotify library

 ---